OfficeDev/office-js-docs/reference/excel/chartactivatedeventargs.md

-# ChartActivatedEvent Object (JavaScript API for Excel)
+# ChartActivatedEventArgs Object (JavaScript API for Excel)

 Provides information about the worksheet that raised the Added event.